The Little Mermaid II: Return to the Sea

-The film received largely negative reviews with criticism directed at the plot and lack of originality, though Melody's character, alongside Strong's acting has been praised.
+The film received generally negative reviews.
 In 2008, Disney released a third film, The Little Mermaid: Ariel's Beginning, which is a prequel to the first film.

-It was early released in April 17, 2000.

 Plot

-One year after they got married and Ursula's demise, Ariel and Eric celebrate the birth of their daughter Melody on a ship at sea.
-Ariel's father King Triton presents Melody with a magic locket.
-The party is interrupted by Ursula's sister Morgana, who threatens to have Melody fed to her pet tiger shark, Undertow, unless Triton surrenders his trident to her.
-Morgana then announces her plan to use the trident to avenge Ursula and take over the ocean.
-Ariel and Eric work together to foil Morgana's plan, and Triton shrinks Undertow to the size of a piranha.
+Two years after Ursula's demise, Ariel and Eric have given birth to a daughter Melody, the first human-mermaid hybrid.
+On Melody’s christening at sea, Ariel's father King Triton presents Melody with a magic locket that bears her name.
+It is meant to remind her that a part of her will belong to the ocean.
+The party is interrupted by Ursula's younger sister Morgana, who threatens to have Melody fed to her tiger shark sidekick, Undertow, unless Triton gives his trident to her as part of her plan to avenge Ursula and take over the ocean.
+Ariel and Eric work together to foil Morgana's plan, and Triton transforms Undertow into a piranha while Undertow retains his stripes and big dorsal fin.
 Morgana escapes, eluding the attempts of King Triton's forces to capture her and declaring that she will someday exact her revenge on both Ariel and Triton and avenge Ursula's death.
-Fearing Morgana and remembering Ursula, Ariel decides that, until Morgana is captured, they will have to withhold all knowledge of the sea world and her heritage from Melody in order to protect her.
-Triton tosses the locket into the ocean, and a massive wall is built to separate the royal castle from the sea.
+Fearing Morgana, Ariel decides to withhold all knowledge of Melody’s mermaid heritage from Melody until Morgana is captured.
+Triton tosses the locket into the ocean, and a wall is built to separate the royal castle from the sea.
 Triton assigns Sebastian to watch over Melody.

-Twelve years later, Melody remains unaware of her mother's mermaid heritage and is forbidden from ever going into the sea.
-However, she has been sneaking out of the castle regularly to swim, and one day finds the locket.
-Seeing her name on the locket, Melody questions her mother about it, but Ariel confronts Melody and forbids her to go into the sea.
-Frustrated with her mother's refusal to answer her questions, Melody steals a small boat and sails away from home.
-Melody is discovered by Undertow, who leads her straight to Morgana.
-In desperation, Sebastian tells Ariel and Eric that Melody went out to the sea.
+Twelve years later, Melody remains unaware of her mother's mermaid heritage.
+She disregards Ariel's warning against going out to sea regularly to swim, and one day finds the locket.
+Seeing her name on the locket, Melody asks her mother about it, but is unsuccessful and she sails away from home.
+Melody is discovered by Undertow, who leads her to Morgana.
+A desperate Sebastian tells Ariel and Eric that Melody went out to the sea.
 Meanwhile, Melody meets Morgana, who reveals that Melody's background is marine, and uses the remains of Ursula's magic to transform Melody into a mermaid.
-Triton prepares search parties, and is convinced by Ariel and Eric to use his trident to transform Ariel back into a mermaid in order to help in the search for Melody.
+Triton prepares search parties and is convinced by Ariel and Eric to use his trident to transform Ariel back into a mermaid in order to help in the search for Melody.
 Ariel searches the sea for Melody, regretting not sharing her heritage with her, while Melody explores her newfound abilities as a mermaid, and has a strong feeling that she was meant to be part of the sea.